rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

   &emsp; IMO, programming should be an interactive process of identifying and resolving the underlying causes of bugs._

 “Insanity is doing the same thing over and over and expecting different results".
 I promise you 2 things:
 When you start analyzing bugs, you will start seeing patterns (similar to [_add_blank_target patterns of erroneous code](/tags/patterns-of-erroneous-code.html)).
 Unfortunately, you will likely have problems in communicating these patterns to developers who do not go through a similar process.
-I found that code review sessions work better then trying to explain this without a concrete context (oops).
+I found that a code review session showing the same issue in a few places works better than trying to explain this without a concrete context (oops).

 How about typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is